SuRIA Home Solar Rebate:

 No. This is an independent informational and lead-generation page operated by a SEDA-registered solar installer.
 For official information, refer to SEDA Malaysia and the Ministry of Energy Transition and Water Transformation (PETRA).

-In the news — 22 May 2026
+In the news

 For official information and the latest updates on the application procedure, please refer to SEDA Malaysia, PETRA and TNB.
 Source links are provided so you can verify each fact directly with the original publisher; we do not republish article content.